Moving With A Child Following Divorce May Be Complicated, But It’s Not Impossible

 When a parent wants to move to a different state or country with their child — whether for a job, a relationship or another reason — the child’s other parent may object, and the help of a skilled lawyer may be needed.
 The act of moving is referred to in Massachusetts as removal; in New Hampshire, it is called relocation.

 Relocation or removal can be complicated because it might involve custody investigations, trials and even expert testimony with regard to whether a move is in a child’s best interest.
-Our Charlestown-based firm has handled many high-conflict custody cases and can help you come to the best possible conclusion in your case, too.
+Our Boston-based firm has handled many high-conflict custody cases and can help you come to the best possible conclusion in your case, too.

 People seek to move for all sorts of reasons: a job offer, a better quality of life or to be closer to family, for example.
 But when you share children with another person, even the most innocent reason for a move can quickly become a morass of complications.
 You may need to renegotiate existing custody agreements, petition for a modification of child support, arrange for a new visitation plan and determine whether the move is in the best interests of the children.
 In addition, the party who is not moving may object to the reasons for the move, which can further complicate matters.